emerson-escolar/TDAPatents/README.md

 * --kclusters k1 k2 ...

     Perform both k-medoids and k-means clustering on the processed raw data with number of clusters k=k1, k=k2, and so on (independently of each other).
-The cluster information will be added into the cytoscape output.
-Note that this computation does not use any information from Mapper. k-Means always ignores --metric and always computes with Euclidean distances. (default=None)
+The cluster information will be added into the cytoscape output and also to csv files.
+This computation does not use any information from Mapper. k-Means always ignores --metric and always computes with Euclidean distances.
+The implementation contains some randomness, so results may vary per run! (default=None)

 * --char_limit LIMIT